 August 14, 2017

-You likely won’t find much reference to the USS Vestal when learning about the events of Pearl Harbor and the eight major targets moored at Battleship Row.
+You likely won’t find much reference to USS Vestal when learning about the events of Pearl Harbor and the eight major targets moored at Battleship Row.
 That’s because she wasn’t one of the battleships that Japan sought to sink.
-Rather, the Vestal was a repair ship anchored next to the USS Arizona, the attack’s largest casualty.
+Rather, the Vestal was a repair ship anchored next to USS Arizona (BB-39), the attack’s largest casualty.

 Vestal was instrumental in the rescue of several Arizona crewmen, despite an order to sever the connection to the sinking vessel.
 Arizona took heavy hits from Japanese fighters and bombers, causing her to crack at the hull and take on water.
 As fires raged and bombs struck, causing damage to the smaller repair ship and endangering the life of her crew, Cassin Young, Vestal’s captain, was forced to order his ship to be abandoned.

 Had a sailor by the name of Joe George obeyed the orders he was given to cut the lines to the Arizona, Donald Stratton, Lauren Bruner, and four other men aboard the doomed Arizona would not have survived that day.
 Seeing the battleship’s crew struggling to evacuate their sinking ship, George kept one of the lines intact so the men of Arizona to pull themselves across.

 After his death many years later, George finally received recognition for his heroics and after the attack on Pearl Harbor, USS Vestal continued serving throughout the war.
 After she was decommissioned in 1946, the repair ship was finally sold to the Baltimore Shipyard for salvage 1950, although at least one thing was saved from being scrapped.